AI4Finance-Foundation/FinGPT/fingpt/FinGPT-v1/README.md

 # FinGPT - v1
-## Let's train our own ChatGPT in Finance with pre-trained LLMs and LoRA
+## Let's train our own FinGPT in Finance with pre-trained LLMs and LoRA
 ### Special thanks to [ChatGLM-Tuning](https://github.com/mymusise/ChatGLM-Tuning) for introductions on how to finetune ChatGLM by using huggingface.

 ### Ⅰ. Data Preparations